mwrona/load_balancer/README.md

 ```
 scalarm_load_balancer config_folder/my_config.json
 ```
-To run properly with Scalarm you need to run below written script (also in scrpits/scalarm_registration.sh) with appropriate config after first run.
+To run properly with Scalarm you need to run below written script (scrpits/scalarm_registration.sh) with appropriate config after first run.
 You have to run it only once.

 ```
 #!/bin/bash